 There are ten Victim Service Coordinators located in branch offices throughout the City of Los Angeles, eight of which are located directly in Los Angeles Police Department Divisions.
-Last fiscal year, the Los Angeles City Attorney's Office Victim Assistance Program assisted 7,586 new victims of crime and assisted in the collection of \$6.2 million in medical and wage losses, mental health counseling expenses, and funeral/burial expenses.
+In 2014, the Los Angeles City Attorney's Office Victim Assistance Program assisted 7,371 new victims of crime and assisted in the collection of \$3,405,721.38 million in medical and wage losses, mental health counseling expenses, and funeral/burial expenses.

-The program assists victims of all types of crime, including robbery, assault, drunk driving, hit and run, sexual assault, domestic violence, child physical and sexual abuse, elder abuse, hate crimes, and aggravated assault.
+The program assists victims of all types of crime, including: robbery; assault; drunk driving; hit and run; sexual assault; domestic violence; child physical and sexual abuse; elder abuse; hate crimes; and aggravated assault.
 Additionally, the program also assists family members of homicide victims.

-In 2013, there were 7,596 new victims referred to the program.
-Of these, there were 647 victims of child sexual and physical abuse.
+In 2014, there were 7,371 new victims referred to the program.
+Of these, there were 543 victims of child sexual and physical abuse.